banded gastric bypass

 Weight Regain after Gastric Bypass

 Mali (7) demonstrated that weight regain or failure to achieve >50% EWL is associated with increased pouch and stoma sizes.
 Placing a ring 1-2cm proximal of the gastrojejunostomy can prevent this from happening or reverse the process in case of revision surgery.

-This is the basic principle of banding the bypass: protecting the stoma against overstretching and providing restriction to the patient when overeating.
+This is the basic principle of banding the bypass: protecting the stoma against overstretching, slowing down the passage of food and providing restriction to the patient when overeating.

-Banding the pouch also appears to have a positive effect in the prevention of weight regain.
+Banding the pouch has a positive effect in the prevention of weight regain.

 Lemmens (9) also described in his series of 432 patients with a minimum follow up of 5 years that more than 45% of the BRYGB patients did not experience any weight loss at all vs. only 27% in the RYGB group.
 Of those patients who did gain weight at some point after their operation, the BRYGB patient invariably showed less regain than the RYGB patients (see fig. 1).